Eurasian goshawk: Distribution and habitat

 The Eurasian goshawk can be found at almost any altitude, but recently is typically found at high elevations due to a paucity of extensive forests remaining in lowlands across much of its range.
 Altitudinally, goshawks may live anywhere up to a given mountain range's tree line, which is usually 3000 m in elevation or less.
 The northern limit of their distribution also coincides with the tree line and here may adapt to dwarf tree communities, often along drainages of the lower tundra.
 In winter months, the northernmost or high mountain populations move down to warmer forests with lower elevations, often continuing to avoid detection except while migrating.
 A majority of goshawks remain sedentary throughout the year.

+Although favouring forests, goshawks may be found in other areas.
+An example of goshawks occurring as urban wildlife can be found in Japan, where a population of the species lives and breeds in the Imperial Palace gardens in Tokyo, alongside a number of other species of birds of prey and owls; it is believed that the birds have managed to thrive in the dense urban environment due to tree-planting initiatives and control measures being imposed against urban crows.
+Goshawks were first recorded breeding in this location in 2001, when a nest was found in an evergreen oak (Quercus acuta) tree.